samlist21/Dewey/README.md

 - Arduino inputs and outputs can be up to 3.3V, sometimes 5 but be careful.
 - Don't plug in or remove components without disabling the power first.
 - Put Arduino libraries in /usr/share/arduino/libraries/  Don't use any "-" dashes.
 Chang ethemt o underscores.
 You can't load libraries via the zip file, like on Windows.
+- If Sonar sensor is blocked on startup of Arduino it will be disabled for the rest of the time.
+Possibly allow a reset/ retry later in operation.

 ## Running Dewey
 1. Logon to Pi locally or through VNC